11 bedroom layout ideas that will help you make the most of your square footage

 What is the best way to layout a bedroom?

-The best way to lay out a bedroom will depend on many factors including the size, shape and purpose of the space – for example, a master bedroom will have different layout requirements to a guest bedroom or a child's bedroom.
-'The layout will also depend on what storage requirements you need, but also whether the room needs to fulfil any additional functions,' says Sarit Marcus, professional interior designer and founder of Minted Space.
+The best way to lay out a bedroom will depend on many factors, including the size, shape, and purpose of the space.
+For example, a master bedroom will have different layout requirements to a guest bedroom or a child's bedroom.
+'The layout will also depend on what storage requirements you need, but also whether the room needs to fulfil any additional functions,' says designer Sarit Marcus.

 'Will there be a sitting area?
 A desk?
-A musical instrument?
+A dressing table?
 Once you have determined the various uses for the bedroom, creating a balanced layout and determining the focal point are key elements to establishing a cohesive layout.'

-Similarly, Bria Hammel explains that, 'in every bedroom design we create, the bed is positioned on the main, longest wall with no obstruction.
-If a bedroom has a fireplace, we love to place the bed on the opposite wall and ensure that it's in alignment with the fireplace.
+Similarly, Bria Hammel explains that, 'In every bedroom we create, the bed is positioned on the main, longest wall with no obstruction.
+If a bedroom has a fireplace, we love to place the bed on the opposite wall and ensure that it's in alignment with the fireplace.'

 Being restful, relaxing spaces, symmetrical layouts are a good choice as they bring harmony and balance.

-To make a bedroom plan the first step is to create a floor plan of your space which includes dimensions and the position of doorways, windows and any other architectural features like fireplaces and alcoves.
+The key to a good bedroom layout is planning.
+So, before you start moving furniture, create a mock-up of your floor plan, including dimensions and the position of doorways, windows, and any other architectural features like fireplaces and alcoves.

 Pippa Blenkinsop